-To view the Application Details:
+To view the PSAM Application Details:

-- 1. Click the PSAM connection to select it. - 2.
-Click File > Connections > Application Details.
-Refer to the following figure.
+- 1. Select the PSAM connection from the list of connection items. - 2.
+Click File > Connections > Application Details.... - 3. (or) Right click on the selected connection item to get the context menu, Refer to the following figure.